xtreme3d/editor/plugins/README.md

 Put your plugins here.
 Plugins are Python 2.7 scripts.

 ## Usage
-Each plugin should contain `setup` function and can register actions and scene exporters:
+Each plugin should contain `setup` function and can register actions and scene exporters/importers:

 ```python
 def actionFunction(app, event):